zzzprojects/iOS-Tutorial/docs/pages/getting-started/add-alerts.md

 # Add an Alert

 Display an alert or action sheet when your app requires additional information or acknowledgment from the user.
-Alerts and action sheets interrupt your appís normal flow to display a message to the user.
+Alerts and action sheets interrupt your app's normal flow to display a message to the user.

 In our task list app, we need a way to reset the list without using Xcode to reinstall and relaunch the app.
 From Object Library add a new Bar Button Item to the toolbar at the bottom.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/alerts1.png">

-In the Attributes Inspector, change the title to ìResetî it.
+In the Attributes Inspector, change the title to ‚ÄúReset‚Äù it.
 Now we need an action for this button, so control-drag from Document Outline to the View Controller class.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/alerts2.png">